DCS-training/web-scraping-R-2024/README.md

 A workshop covering the basics of collecting data from the Internet using web scraping in R.

 ## Getting ready
-You'll need to install the SelectorGadget extension for the Chrome browser in addition to making sure you're able to access the University's Noteable service.
+You'll need to install the SelectorGadget extension for the Chrome browser in addition to ensuring you have access to R/RStudio.
+You can use R/RStudio on the University's Noteable service, which requires no installation.
+You can also install R/Rstudio locally on your computer.

 ### Installing SelectorGadget
 1. Open the Chrome browser.
 If you don't have Chrome, you can install it [here](https://www.google.com/intl/en_uk/chrome/dr/download/?brand=GBSK&ds_kid=43700079594422197&gad_source=1&gclid=CjwKCAjw68K4BhAuEiwAylp3kjjhQbHyA1O0gttd5L0f0a48baOHb_zDWgZlWXotXEhTdnld7o1szRoCRSoQAvD_BwE&gclsrc=aw.ds).